AzazelN28/taoro/docs/reference/architecture.md

 The `Loop` is the main object in charge of iterate through all the `Pipeline` functions.
 The `Scheduler` is responsible for iterating through `Task`s (these are usually found in the `entities` folder and in the `tasks` folder).

-The order of execution in the pipeline is the following:
+The order of execution in the default pipeline is the following:

 1. Update frame counter
 2. Update the viewport, the `<canvas>` element were all the game should be rendered.